 Late assignments will be accepted only in exceptional circumstances and at the discretion or the instructor.
-Please note, assignments submitted after the deadline may be penalized with a grade reduction unless prior approval of extension.
+Please note, assignments submitted after the deadline will be penalized with a grade reduction of 2% per day late unless prior approval of extension.